ahoymarcus/nextjs-myjs-tech-blog/articles/usability-overview-2022-02-24.md

 title: 'Usability - Overview'
 date: '2022-02-24'
 subject: 'development-articles'
 description: 'Usability is a quality attribute from software engineering to assesses how easy user interfaces are to use.
-It could also references the methods for improving ease-of-use during the design process'
+It could also references the methods for improving ease-of-use during the design process.'
 ---

 # Usability - Overview